 Spokane County Partners Assist in Fair Housing Educational Events

-- Annual Fair Housing Training is provided to the community with a coordinated team of representatives from the Inland Northwest Landlord Association, Spokane Housing Authority (SHA), HUD Fair Housing and Equal Opportunity (OFHEO), Spokane County, the city of Spokane, Northwest Fair Housing Alliance, the Washington State Human Rights Commission (WSHRC) and Coalition of Responsible Disabled (CORD).
+- Annual Fair Housing Training is provided to the community with a coordinated team of representatives from the Inland Northwest Landlord Association, Spokane Housing Authority (SHA), Spokane County, the city of Spokane, Northwest Fair Housing Alliance, and the Washington State Human Rights Commission (WSHRC).

 - Fair Housing Week includes media advertisements (television and radio) that were created and paid for by Spokane Association of Realtors, city of Spokane and Spokane County.
 Bus wraps or posters are also used to promote Fair Housing Month.

 - Spokane Housing Authority (SHA) and the Landlord Association of the Inland Northwest partner to provide monthly and annual workshops about fair housing.
 Free training is available on a daily basis at SHA as landlords become housing providers for the local housing authority.
 The Landlord Association of the Inland Northwest also assists members as needed with information and resources related to fair housing as needed.

 - “The Fig Tree” publishes an Annual Resource Directory which lists fair housing contacts in Spokane County.

 - The Spokane Association of Realtors (SAR) holds fair housing trainings for its members throughout the year.
 The SAR Fair Housing Committee meets a minimum of four times per year to work with the community to eliminate any instances of unfair treatment of minorities in real estate transactions.
 Open houses are visited to be sure fair housing posters are posted in a visible location.